zblz/naima/docs/radiative.rst

 -------------------------------

-The inverse Compton (IC) scattering of soft photons by relativistic electrons is the main gamma-ray production channel for electron populations.
-Often, the seed photon field will be a blackbody or a diluted blackbody, and the calculation of IC must be done taking this into account. ``naima`` implements the analytical approximations to IC upscattering of blackbody radiation developed by `Khangulyan et al. (2014)`_.
+The inverse Compton (IC) scattering of soft photons by relativistic electrons is the main gamma-ray production channel for electron populations (`Blumenthal & Gould 1970`_).
+Often, the seed photon field will be a blackbody or a diluted blackbody, and the calculation of IC must be done taking this into account.
+``naima`` implements the analytical approximations to IC upscattering of blackbody radiation developed by `Khangulyan et al. (2014)`_.
 These have the advantage of being computationally cheap compared to a numerical integration over the spectrum of the blackbody, and remain accurate within one percent over a wide range of energies.
 Both the isotropic IC and anisotropic IC approximations are available in ``naima``.
 If you use this class in your research, please cite `Khangulyan, D., Aharonian, F.A., & Kelner, S.R.
 2014, Astrophysical Journal, 783, 100
 <http://adsabs.harvard.edu/abs/2014ApJ...783..100K>`_.

 .. _Khangulyan et al. (2014): http://adsabs.harvard.edu/abs/2014ApJ...783..100K